cabforum/forum/SMCWG-charter.md

 **Charter Expiration:** The SMCWG is chartered indefinitely until it is dissolved as specified in Bylaw 5.3.2(3).

-**Type(s) of Voting Members Eligible to Participate:** Voting members of the SMCWG may be Certificate Issuers and Certificate Consumers as defined herein.
+**Type(s) of Voting Members Eligible to Participate:** Voting members of the SMCWG are Certificate Issuers and Certificate Consumers as defined herein.
 Other participants have an interest in the secure e-mail and S/MIME ecosystems.

 **Voting Structure for WG:** The rules described in Bylaw 2.3 and 2.4 SHALL apply to all ballots.